tailcallhq/tailcallhq.github.io/docs/guides/grpc.md

 }
 ```

-Simply start the server by pointing it to the config.
+Start the server by pointing it to the config.

 ```
 tailcall start ./app.graphql